djwhsdj/VW-SDK/README.md

 You have to input the information such as the network, array size, and so on...

 ## Results
-These tables show the computign cycle according to the convolutional layer.
+These tables show the computing cycles according to the convolutional layer.
 We set the array size to 512x512, bit precision to 1.

 ### * VGG13